lorsAre you trying to teach your child the beautiful colors of the world?

 Like I said earlier though, make sure you keep your eye on them if you give them any markers, crayons, etc. because things can get out of hand quickly 🙂

 Need some inspiration?

-Here are some easy and fun ideas that I have done with my kids that focus on learning the colors!
+Here are THREE easy and fun ideas that I have done with my kids that focus on learning the colors!

 A. Plastic Bag Painting

 I have been teaching my son the colors by doing a color of the week project.
 To keep things less messy, I tried finger painting through a zip-lock bag.

 For the older toddlers and preschoolers, this rainbow project is perfect for learning the colors of the rainbow!

 For this project, you need Fruit Loops, cotton balls, paper, and glue.